SalautabOgiek/sautiyaogiek/README.md

 ```
 python app.py --prod
 ```
-4. Send a message or shortcode to AT_SEND_ID value from a device on the African SMS network
+4. Send a message or shortcode to AT_SEND_ID value from a device on the African SMS network with `guide/AIKENYASMS User Guide.pdf`

 ![Deployed SMS](images/deployed_sms.png)